 You need to know the important dates for requesting changes so that you have the approvals you need.
 Sydney Student has fixed dates by which changes must be processed.
-Changes cannot be made after the census dates for semesters, for example, the census date for Semester 2, 2014 is 31 August.
+Changes cannot be made after the census dates for semesters.

 Now, exam results are released twice a year at fixed dates each semester.

 You will see your results in your Sydney Student portal, under My Studies > Assessments.
 You will no longer be sent your results by post.
 If you need an official printed results notice, please contact the Student Centre.

 Note: Summer/Winter School and some intensive sessions publish their results at different times from above.
 You need to check on these for yourself.